shaunymca/PetSit/README.md

 ** ~~Add pagination and search to client index~~
 *** ~~Make pagination look pretty awesome~~
 ** ~~Make the "show" client page better~~
-** Add map to "show" client page, or link, whatever.
+** ~~Add map to "show" client page.
+It is a link if the page is loaded in a mobile browser.
+Had to remove turbolinks on client/show page for now, due to the way javascript is loaded.~~
 * Design:
 ** ~~Responsive navbar~~
 ** ~~Added dropdown in navbar with links for clients (bootstrap)~~